wavefrontHQ/docs/pages/doc/ts_at.md

 <tr><td>timeWindow</td>
 <td>The report time of the data value to be returned, expressed as:
 <ul>
-<li>A numeric amount of time before the current time.
+<li>Amount of time before the current time.
 You can specify a time measurement based on the clock or calendar (1s, 1m, 1h, 1d, 1w), the window length (1vw) of the chart, or the bucket size (1bw) of the chart.</li>
 <li>A quoted string indicating a time relative to your chart.
 You can specify the current time (<strong>"now"</strong>),
 the start time of your chart (<strong>"start"</strong>), or the end time of your chart (<strong>"end"</strong>).</li>
 </ul>